PJayB/jk2src/README.md

 jk2src
 ======

 Jedi Knight II Source Code compiled in Visual Studio 2012 &amp; Windows 8 SDK.
-If you nobble the .sln and .vcxproj files, you could easily load this in VS2010 with the DirectX SDK.
+If you nobble the .sln and .vcxproj files, you could easily compile this in VS2010 with the DirectX SDK.

 I've only fixed up the single-player source.
 This code is provided with the "It Works On My Machine" guarantee.
 For a good debugging experience, I recommend hitting Alt+Enter as soon as the game hits the main menu.